 'I'm not going to let anyone crack any inane broomstick jokes at me, anymore!'
 I screeched, feeling better than I ever had in a long time.

-yeah?’
+‘You promise, yeah?’
 James asked, clutching my arms rather painfully.

 ‘Ouch.’
 I managed.
 'Of course I do, you sexy leprechaun.
 Why on earth would I say something I didn't mean?'